Quickshell

 }

-In this example we listen for the checkState property of the CheckBox changing using its change signal, checkStateChanged with the signal handler onCheckStateChanged.
+In this example we listen for changes to the Go to CheckBox.checkState property of the CheckBox using its change signal, checkStateChanged with the signal handler onCheckStateChanged.

 Since text is also a property we can do the same thing more concisely: